duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/15-sac1/10-basics/10-basics-sensors.md

 ### Introducing The Lesson

-Recommended: 5 mintues
+Recommended: 10 mintues

+See: **Hook**

-Let students brainstorm the things that can be measured and lead a review what our drone’s three sensors measure:
+Students brainstorm and discuss in groups the things that can be measured by a robot, and possibly write their ideas on board.

+After this is done, teachers do a review what our drone’s three sensors measure:

 - IR sensor - measures distance